Daniel Andreas San Diego

-Daniel Andreas San Diego (born February 9, 1978) is an American domestic terrorism suspect who is listed on the FBI Most Wanted Terrorists list.
-He is a straight edge vegan environmentalist and animal liberationist believed to have ties to an Animal Liberation Brigade cell responsible for two bombings in 2003.
-Andreas is also believed to have ties to Stop Huntingdon Animal Cruelty.
+Daniel Andreas San Diego (born February 9, 1978) is an American domestic terrorism suspect who was listed on the FBI Most Wanted Terrorists list.
+He is a straight edge vegan environmentalist and animal liberationist who the FBI believes has unspecified ties to an Animal Liberation Brigade cell responsible for two bombings in 2003.
+San Diego is also believed by the FBI to have ties to Stop Huntingdon Animal Cruelty.

+In November 2024, San Diego was arrested near Conwy, Wales, by the UK's National Crime Agency, after more than 20 years on the run.

 Background

-San Diego was born in 1978 in Berkeley, California and grew up in San Rafael, California.
+San Diego was born on February 9, 1978 in Berkeley, California, and grew up in San Rafael, California.
 He attended Terra Linda High School.
 He took classes at College of Marin and worked at San Rafael High School's radio station, KSRH, listening to heavy metal and rock music.
-As a young man he gave up drugs, alcohol, meat, and milk products, taking an interest in the straight edge movement and becoming vegan.
+As a young man, he gave up drugs, alcohol, meat, and milk products, taking an interest in the straight edge movement and becoming vegan.

-At the time of the bombings he lived in Schellville, California, a small community outside of Sonoma, where he worked as a computer specialist.
+At the time of the bombings, he lived in Schellville, California, a small community outside of Sonoma, where he worked as a computer specialist.
 His landlord described him as "very nice and personable," mentioned his claim to be starting a new business venture of vegan marshmallows made without gelatin, and said that he had never given the impression of holding radical views on animal rights.
 The FBI claims this was all an act.

-San Diego is described as having ties to Stop Huntingdon Animal Cruelty (SHAC) as a well-known San Francisco Bay Area animal rights activist.
-SHAC is an international campaign set up to close down Europe's largest animal testing laboratory, Huntingdon Life Sciences, a company that performs drug and chemical research experiments on animals.
-Before the related bombings SHAC targeted HLS customer Chiron and its employees with a series of actions, accusing them of being "puppy killers."
+The FBI says that as a San Francisco Bay Area animal rights activist San Diego has ties to Stop Huntingdon Animal Cruelty (SHAC), an international campaign against Huntingdon Life Sciences (HLS), Europe's largest drug and chemical animal testing laboratory.
+Before the related bombings, SHAC targeted HLS customer Chiron and its employees with a series of actions, accusing them of being "puppy killers."

 Animal Liberation Brigade

 On August 28, 2003, two sophisticated homemade bombs exploded approximately one hour apart, at the Chiron Corporation in Emeryville, California, causing minor property damage but no injuries.
 The FBI believes the second bomb was timed to target first responders.
 Another bomb, wrapped with nails to produce shrapnel, exploded on September 26, 2003 at the Shaklee Corporation in Pleasanton, California, again causing damage but no casualties.
 The bombs used ammonium nitrate explosives and mechanical timers.

-A group called the Revolutionary Cells – Animal Liberation Brigade claimed responsibility via an email message after each bombing.
+A group called the Revolutionary Cells – Animal Liberation Brigade claimed responsibility via an email message after each bombing, demanding the businesses terminate their involvement with Huntingdon Life Sciences and threatened future violence.
 FBI agents admit that they cannot prove San Diego has ties to the emails, but believe he has ties to the group that sent them.
 The FBI stated San Diego is suspected of having carried out the bombing.
 The bombing targets were chosen because they were both clients of Huntingdon Life Sciences.